surveys-for-money/.github/profile/README.md

-# Make Money in Your Pajamas: The Ultimate Guide to Surveys for Money
+# Make $799/Day with Surveys: The Ultimate Guide to Surveys for Money!

 Let’s be real: Who *wouldn’t* want to earn extra cash while binge-watching Netflix or sipping coffee at home?
 If you’ve ever Googled “easy side hustles,” you’ve probably stumbled across **surveys for money**.
 But is it too good to be true?
 Can you *actually* make a meaningful income by sharing your opinions?